Himesh Reshammiya: 2021–present

+Cap Mania Tours

+In April 2025, Reshammiya announced the "Cap Mania Tour" in various cities across India, with initial shows scheduled for Mumbai, Maharashtra, and Delhi on 31 May and 19 July, respectively.
+However, due to demand another show was added on 20 July in Delhi, which also went sold out.

 Awards and nominations

 Reshammiya won the Filmfare Award for Best Male Playback Singer in 2006 for Aashiq Banaya Aapne, as well as receiving several other awards such as the Star Screen Award, IIFA Award, and the Zee Cine Award.
 He also received several nominations for his music direction.
 Reshammiya additionally won a BIG Star Entertainment Award as best music director for Prem Ratan Dhan Payo.